mdriscollic/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Click the **trash can icon**.
 The account is removed and is deleted once you save the vendor.

 ### Banking information
 This accordion will appear on Organization records where the **Vendor** checkbox is selected, only if activated in [Settings > Organizations > Banking information](../../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
 This section allows storage of banking details to fulfil payments to the associated vendor.
-Staff users must have permissions to view and interact with the data in this accordion.
+Staff users must have authorization to view and interact with the data in this accordion.

 #### Adding banking information
 1. Click **Add banking information.**